DEEP-DIVE SUCCESS STORY

 2

-When competing newspapers testified together, it signaled that this wasn't partisan or commercial.
-Build the broadest possible coalition, including unlikely allies.
+When competing newspapers testified side by side, it signaled that the concern wasn't partisan or commercial.
+Build the broadest coalition you can, especially from unlikely allies.

 3

-Police claimed encryption was required (false) and necessary for interoperability (false).
-Public records requests and expert investigation dismantled these claims.
+Police claimed encryption was required (it wasn't) and that unencrypting would cause interoperability problems (it wouldn't).
+Records requests and direct investigation knocked down both claims.
 Don't accept technical arguments at face value.

 4

-Councilman Greer Stone kept the issue alive even when he was outvoted 6-1.
-One persistent elected official can maintain pressure until circumstances change.
+Councilman Greer Stone kept the issue alive as the lone vote against encryption.
+One persistent elected official can hold a question open until circumstances shift.

 5

 Scanner access sounds like a hobbyist concern.
 Press freedom sounds like a constitutional principle.
-Frame your arguments in terms that resonate with broad values.
+The framing matters.

 6

-The CHP model gave Palo Alto a proven alternative to point to.
-Research how other agencies handle PII without encryption and present those as solutions.
+The CHP model gave Palo Alto officials something to point to.
+Research how other agencies protect sensitive PII without encrypting everything, and bring those examples to the table.

 7

-When the police union president said officers didn't care about encryption, it neutralized the "officer safety" argument.
-If possible, find law enforcement voices who support transparency.
+When the police union president said officers had no objection to public listening, the "officer safety" argument collapsed.
+Look for law enforcement voices who support transparency.

 8

 The Palo Alto campaign took 20 months.
-They lost votes, faced stonewalling, and watched state legislation fail.
-They kept pushing until the opening appeared.
+They lost votes, hit stonewalling on records requests, and watched state legislation die in committee.
+They kept going anyway.

 1. Constitutional framing: "This is a First Amendment issue.
 The press cannot independently verify police accounts without real-time access to dispatch communications."